Uganda Army (1971–1980): Command

 The Uganda Army suffered from organizational chaos during Idi Amin's rule.
 Many soldiers did not stay at their respective unit's barracks, and senior officers were regularly moved from one position to another to prevent them from gaining firm influence over the troops.
 In addition, the military was affected by factional infighting and regular purges, and many officers whom Amin promoted were completely unqualified and corrupt.
 Their rise in the ranks was attributed to their loyalty to the President and their ethnicity.
 Amin initially had the support of a handful of educated, high-ranking officers in the army, while several more did not oppose him and were accepting of him as President.
 Over time this group came into repeated conflict with the group of less-educated soldiers whom Amin promoted.
 The formal chain of command ceased to function and the ranks of officers gradually became meaningless.
 People wielded influence in accordance to their connection to Amin, and a junior officer who was liked by the President could easily circumvent or even command a senior officer who was less well connected.
 The power of individuals was also tied to the ability to provide economic resources to supporters.
 In order to keep the officers in line, Amin would often call high-ranking commanders in the middle of the night and accuse them of treason "just to shake them up a bit".
+By the end of Amin's rule, the Uganda Army had a very fragmented command structure which contributed to its troops often operating in fairly small groups during the Uganda–Tanzania War.

 The army's headquarters was located in Republic House in Kampala.
 The military was factually controlled by the Defence Council which mostly consisted of Amin's inner circle.
 As the President was illiterate, he issued orders to officers personally or via telephone.